javaGuruBY/rpaS3/homework/english/aleksandr_Bohan/Task1.md

 3 Please turn off the laptop, you [...] using it.
 4 I [...] like tea, but today, I [ ... ] drinking it.
 5 It's dark in your room. [...] you sleeping?

+ANSWER
+1 He is a good musician, but he doesn't perform very often.
+2 I am going to the gym on Mondays because I usually finish my work very late.
+3 Please turn off the laptop, you aren't using it.
+4 I don't like tea, but today, I am drinking it.
+5 It's dark in your room.
+Are you sleeping?

 VOCABULARY PRACTICE